Farama-Foundation/MicroRTS-Py/README.md

 This repo contains the source code for the gym wrapper of μRTS authored by [Santiago Ontañón](https://github.com/santiontanon/microrts).

 ![demo.gif](static/fullgame.gif)

+## Technical Paper

+Before diving into the code, we highly recommend reading the preprint of our paper: [Gym-μRTS: Toward Affordable Deep Reinforcement Learning Research in Real-time Strategy Games](https://arxiv.org/abs/2105.13807)

 ## Get Started